ademirmarquesjunior/vizfrac3D/README.md

 ## Credits
-This work is credited to the [Vizlab | X-Reality and GeoInformatics Lab](http://vizlab.unisinos.br/) and the following developers:	[Ademir Marques Junior](https://www.researchgate.net/profile/Ademir_Junior) and [Graciela dos Reis Racolte](https://www.researchgate.net/profile/Graciela-Racolte).
+This work is credited to the [Vizlab | X-Reality and GeoInformatics Lab](http://vizlab.unisinos.br/) and the following developers:	[Ademir Marques Junior](https://www.researchgate.net/profile/Ademir_Junior) and [Graciela Racolte](https://www.researchgate.net/profile/Graciela-Racolte).

 ## License